trishume/sympy-wiki-with-svn/GSoC-2011-Application-Pavel-Fedotov:-Multivariate-polynomials-and-factorization.md

 Next steps may be aimed on support of non-commutative polynomials [Cohen].

-Majority of ideas was derived from Mateusz Paprocki [Mattpap].
+Majority of ideas was derived from Mateusz Paprocki [Paprocki].

 ## My Qualifications